This topic is intended for administrators and developers with administration access rights in Episerver.

 - Rebuild name for web addresses

 Many functions in Episerver CMS are created as plug-ins, which you can manage from the Plug-in Manager.
 You can activate and deactivate selected parts.
 If your organization invested in additional plug-ins, you can find them in the Plug-in Manager also.
 After choosing a plug-in, choose which parts of it are accessible in the Overview tab.

 Rebuild Name for Web Addresses changes addresses in the address field.
 When a visitor views a page on a website based on Episerver CMS, a path to the page appears in the address field.
 The address reflects the page's place in the website structure.

 The names in the address field are created automatically from the name an editor specified for the page.
 If an editor changes the page name, the name in the address field does not change.
 You can manually change name in the address field by changing the Name in URL field on the Settings tab in edit view.

 Some pages have no value in the field for names in web addresses, such as pages imported from other Episerver solutions.
 The Rebuild Name for Web Addresses function lets you create all web addresses for the website at the same time.
-You also can overwrite all existing addresses with new ones.
+You can also overwrite all existing addresses with new ones.

 The Rebuild Name for Web Addresses function can affect links to the website.
 All internal links are updated automatically.
 However, if other websites link to a certain page, that link may be broken.
-The function also can affect visitors' browser favorites (bookmarks).
+The function can also affect visitors' browser favorites (bookmarks).

 - On the Config tab, select Rebuild Name for Web Addresses.